mahinbs/healthspray/ADMIN-PANEL-README.md

 **🎉 Happy Product Management!**

-The admin panel gives you complete control over your Zippty product catalog.
+The admin panel gives you complete control over your Painssy product catalog.
 Add, edit, and manage products with ease!